jasonwashburn/zarf/adr/0026-schema.md

 - *then* Zarf pre 1 will deploy the package without issues.
 If there is an automatic migration to a previous field that then will take place.
 If the field is unrecognized by the schema, then the user will be warned they are deploying a package that has features that do not exist in the current version of Zarf.

 ## Consequences

-- Users of deprecated group do not have a direct replacement, though this will happen regardless, and we've been warning users of several months
+- Users of deprecated group or cosignKeyPath might be frustrated if their packages, created prev1, error out on Zarf v1, however this is likely preferable to unexpected behavior occurring in the cluster.
-- We will have to have two different schema types which will be mostly copies of one another.
-However the original schema should never change
+- We will have to have two different schema types which will be mostly be duplicate code.
+However the original type should never change, which mitigates much of the issue.
--
+- Users may be frustrated that they have to run `zarf dev update-schema` to edit their `zarf.yaml` to remove the deprecated fields and add `apiVersion`.